 In other words, we used to train salespeople to be financial planners, and now the challenge is how to train financial planners to be effective salespeople!
 Ultimately, this will require new models of developing financial planners, as the required investment to train them are more significant than ever, in terms of both time and resources, forcing firms to figure out along the way how best to make the process of creating new financial planners successful for both the new advisor, and the firm as well!

-Turning Salespeople Into Advisors
+Training Salespeople Into Financial Advisors

 The emergence of financial planning is still a relatively new phenomenon.
 The first graduating class of CFP certificants was just over 40 years ago, and many of the early graduates have only recently begun to retire.